 Structured data update is pervasive in computer systems: examples include heap update on local machines, information storage on hard disks, the update of distributed XML databases, and general term rewriting.
 Programs for manipulating such dynamically-changing data are notoriously difficult to write correctly.
-Hoare Logics provide a standard technique for reasoning about update.
-Such reasoning has been widely studied for heap update.
-Hoare reasoning has hardly been studied for other examples of update, such as tree update, and there has been little attempt at a unified theory.
+Hoare Logic was developed in the 1960s [10], in order to reason about imperative programs.
+This was a significant step forward, but had the disadvantage that it described how programs worked by referring to the global state.
+In 2001, O'Hearn, Reynolds and Yang made another significant step by introducing local Hoare reasoning about heap update which instead focussed on the small, local part of the heap touched by a program at any one time [18,20,11].
+There is now much activity on using local Hoare reasoning about heap update in real-world applications (see for example [2,1,3]).
+There is, so far, little activity on applying local Hoare reasoning to other forms of update, such as tree update (XML update), and there has been little attempt at a unified theory.

-We present local Hoare reasoning about data update, using Context Logic (CL) for reasoning directly about structured data.
-CL arose from two independent bodies of work: Separation Logic (SL) [13,15,7] for reasoning locally about heap update, based on the general theory of Bunched Logic (BL) [9]; and Ambient Logic (AL) [3,4] for reasoning locally about static trees.
-A natural question is whether AL can be used to reason about tree update.
-We demonstrate that this is not possible.
-Instead, we fundamentally change the way we reason about structured data, by introducing CL.
+We present local Hoare reasoning about data update, introducing Context Logic (CL) for reasoning directly about structured data.
+CL arose from two independent bodies of work: local Hoare reasoning about heap update [18,20,11], using Separation Logic (SL) based on the general theory of Bunched Logic (BL) [14]; and

+Ambient Logic (AL) [6,7] for reasoning about static trees.
+A natural question is whether local Hoare reasoning can be used to analyse tree update, using AL as the underlying logic.
+We show that this is not possible.
+It is possible using CL.
+With CL, we fundamentally change the way we reason about structured data.
 Data update typically identifies the portion of data to be replaced, removes it, and inserts the new data in the same place.
 With CL, we reason about both data and this place of insertion (contexts).

-Our local Hoare reasoning follows the style of local reasoning first introduced in [10] using SL.
+Our local Hoare reasoning follows the style of local reasoning first introduced in [15] using SL.
 The motivating idea is that the atomic commands tend to operate in a local way, by only accessing a small part of the current data, called the footprint of the command.
 Local Hoare reasoning reflects this local operation of the commands, in both the specifications and the proofs of the commands' behaviour.
 It uses small axioms to specify the behaviour of atomic commands on their footprints, and the frame rule to specify that the rest of the data (the context) remains unchanged.
 Our local Hoare reasoning relies crucially on CL-reasoning, whose structural connectives specifically mirror this separation of the footprint from the surrounding context.

-This paper is the full version of our conference paper [1].
-The work presented in [1] focussed on reasoning about tree update.
-Here, we present a more general account of CL, and a local Hoare reasoning framework for reasoning about data update which then uniformly applies to tree update, heap update and term rewriting.
+This paper is the full version of our conference paper [4].
+The work presented in [4] focussed on reasoning about tree update.
+Here, we present a more general account of CL, and give a framework for local Hoare reasoning about data update which then uniformly applies to tree update, heap update and term rewriting.